ericnishio/ericnishio.github.io/_posts/2016-04-29-jekyll-pros-and-cons.md

 - GitHub manages 301 redirects and 404s for you.
 - Hosting is free on GitHub.
 - Custom domains are easy to set up.
+- Free SSL certificates for custom domains when hosting on GitHub!
 - The Jekyll community offers a plethora of plugins for customization.

 ## Cons